11 Japanese Grammar Apps to Study on the Go

 Once you’ve started to notice that free time, be sure to use it.
 Remember though, that we all need non-screen time and studying relentlessly can be damaging to our well-being and relationships with others.

 So put the phone away if someone’s gone to great lengths to cook you a meal and wants to have a conversation over dinner, or if you need some time to clear your head through meditation or exercise.

 Explore features thoroughly

 Many apps have a built-in range of study options.
-Some have review tests or spaced repetition systems (SRS) embedded.
+As we mentioned above, some have review tests or flashcard functions embedded.
 Get the most out of your apps by fully exploring their features.

 Set daily goals and track your progress

 Many apps have built-in tracking features, which are very handy.
 Make sure you set yourself achievable goals and stick to them without fail to see real improvement over time.

 Make yourself part of the larger learning community

 Taking an active part in a community of learners will help your motivation.
 Bigger apps like Memrise and Tae Kim’s Guide to Japanese have very active groups on social media and through the apps.